Cue sports: Major games

 There are two main varieties of billiard games: carom and pocket.

 The main carom billiards games are straight rail, balkline and three cushion billiards.
 All are played on a pocketless table with three balls; two cue balls and one object ball.
 In all, players shoot a cue ball so that it makes contact with the opponent's cue ball as well as the object ball.
 Others of multinational interest are four-ball and five-pins.

 The most globally popular of the large variety of pocket games are pool and snooker.
 A third, English billiards, has some features of carom billiards.
 English billiards used to be one of the two most-competitive cue sports along with the carom game balkline, at the turn of the 20th century and is still enjoyed today in Commonwealth countries.
 Another pocket game, Russian pyramid and its variants like kaisa are popular in the former Eastern bloc.

 Games played on a carom billiards table

 Straight rail

-In straight rail, a player scores a point and may continue shooting each time his cue ball makes contact with both other balls.
+In straight rail, a player scores a point and may continue shooting each time their cue ball makes contact with both other balls.
 Some of the best players of straight billiards developed the skill to the balls in a corner or along the same rail for the purpose of playing a series of to score a seemingly limitless number of points.

 The first straight rail professional tournament was held in 1879 where Jacob Schaefer Sr. scored 690 points in a single turn (that is, 690 separate strokes without a miss).
 With the balls repetitively hit and barely moving in endless "nursing", there was little for the fans to watch.